🦔

 • Inconsistent categorization makes filtering unreliable

-Result: Willing buyers can't find items they'd pay premium prices for. 💸
+Result: willing buyers can't find what they'd pay premium for. 💸

 Research by Roth & Ockenfels (2002) on eBay vs Amazon auctions found that last-minute bidding ("sniping") reduces final prices by 7–12% because it prevents competitive bidding wars.

-When you add items with only 24-48 hours left, you're essentially forcing ALL bids to be snipes.
+When you add items with 24–48 hours left, you're forcing every bid to be a snipe.
 No time for bidding wars.
-No time for competitive discovery.
-Just... less money.
-It's like putting a "Please Pay Us Less" sign on everything. 🏷️
+No competitive discovery.
+Just less money. 🏷️

 Less scrolling = 🚀 to the 🌕